Creating and Running Vue.js Projects with ServBay

 https://servbay-vue-dev.servbay.demo

-.Since ServBay automatically provides SSL certificates for local domains (using the ServBay User CA or ServBay Public CA), you can securely access your local development site via HTTPS, closely mirroring a production environment.
-For details on SSL setup, see Configuring SSL Certificates for Sites in ServBay.
+.Since ServBay automatically sets up SSL certificates (through ServBay User CA or ServBay Public CA) for local domains, you can securely access your local dev site via HTTPS—closely mirroring a production environment.
+For more information on SSL settings, see Configuring SSL Certificates for Websites in ServBay.

-Building Production Version and Deployment (Using Static Website Service)
+Building and Deploying for Production (Using Static Site Service)

-When your Vue.js project is ready for deployment, you need to build an optimized version for production.
-This output is typically a set of static files (HTML, CSS, JavaScript, etc.), which can be easily deployed through ServBay’s static website feature.
+When your Vue.js project is ready for deployment, you’ll want to build a production-optimized version.
+This output is typically a bundle of static files (HTML, CSS, JavaScript) which ServBay can serve easily via its static site feature.

 bashnpm run build